Loudness Normalization: The Future of File-Based Playback

 Next, an example of how NORM-L solves the problem:

 Now the three files play back at the same loudness.
-The first file's loudness level was -8 LUFS and the NORM-L fader position is at -25, so this file will be attenuated by 17 dB at the moment of playback.
+The first file's loudness level was -8 LUFS, and the NORM-L fader is set to -25, so this file will be attenuated by 17 dB at playback.
 Likewise, the -20 LUFS classical file will be attenuated by 5 dB.

 Now, we raise the level control to position -20: